lupyuen/lupyuen.github.io/src/sourdough.md

     (This is the quickest way to knead)

-1. Sprinkle Bread Flour until dough becomes a Smooth and Creamy Ball. [(Pic above)](https://lupyuen.github.io/images/sourdough25.jpg)
+1. Sprinkle Bread Flour or Water until dough becomes a Smooth and Creamy Ball. [(Pic above)](https://lupyuen.github.io/images/sourdough25.jpg)

 1. After the kneading step has completed, power off the Bread Machine